WE ARE HERE

 Born in Zimbabwe in 1987.
 He lives and works in Harare.

-Evans Mutenga uses paper not as a surface but as a material that he tears, manipulates, inks, rubs off and coats.
-He creates almost abstract portraits by playing with the layers of paper thus transformed.
-The "Comrades" series is a set of portraits of veterans, comrades, friends.
-These mythical figures and portraits of these past struggles, are represented here almost evanescent, belonging to a history in the process of being reconciled.
+Evans Mutenga works with paper not as a simple surface but as a material that he tears, manipulates, inks and coats.
+He creates almost abstract portraits by playing with the layers of this transformed paper.